Akshay2996/Expense-Tracker/README.md

 ### TODO

-- [ ] Deploy the Frontend to Netlify/Vercel
 - [ ] Implement LocalStorage to store the state in Frontend??
 - [ ] Create a Backend using Node.js, Express & MongoDB to save the transactions